 With more than 50 years of experience in and around Missouri Valley organic agriculture, we know that local growers must establish effective marketing programs and make better use of existing local food processing operations and management talent.
 Although small and unorganized, the existing production and processing base is sufficient to test new marketing and finance models.
 This base includes natural and organic producers who have been in business for many years, conventional producers who are interested in sustainable methods, local and regional food processors, and most important, local risk capital.

 Measured growth in local food sales requires effective business models that bring sustainable producers and local risk capital to the same table.
-The next page introduces a producer-controlled business model for regenerative agriculture.
+Pages 2 and 3 on this website introduce local, producer-controlled partnerships for regenerative agriculture.

 Note: The above photo, circa 1950’s, is a courtesy of the Boys Town Hall of History.